iliTheFallen/htld/README.md

 </p>

 <p>
-There are two additional 3rd party libraries and they are located under the folder "3rdParties" :
+There are three additional 3rd party libraries and they are located under the folder "3rdParties" :
 <ul>
  <li><a href="http://www.hyperrealm.com/libconfig/">libconfig++</a></li>
  <li><a href="https://code.google.com/p/cvblob/">cvBlob</a></li>
+ <li><a href="http://nvlabs.github.io/cub/">cub from NVIDIA Research Lab</a></li>
 </ul>

 </p>